-Earth's Natural Resources Location and Distribution Humans' Use of Resources Types of Energy A resource is something of use.
+Earth's Natural Resources

+A resource is something of use.
 The main resources are; food, energy, minerals and water.

+Location and Distribution

 Resources are not evenly spread around the world e.g. oil shown in dark orange.
 Demand and supply drives international trade and it is worth billions of dollars.

+Humans' Use of Resources

 ACs have become very dependent on resources and have often depleted their own supplies.

 They therefore depend on links with EDCs and LIDC's to supply them with resources.

 Humans have over exploited many resources having a negative impact on the environment e.g. deforestation.

+Types of Energy

 Fossil fuels such as coal, oil and natural gas take millions of years to form.
 They are cheap to produce, however, they release a lot of energy when burnt and give off a lot of pollution.

 Renewable energy comes from a source that will not run out including; solar, geothermal, hydropower, wind and biomass.
 They are expensive to set up and generate less energy but release minimal pollutants.

-The Middle East Speak Like a Geographer Fieldwork Skills The Middle East is south east of the UK, in Asia.
+The Middle East

+The Middle East is south east of the UK, in Asia.
 It is rich in oil (fossil fuel) and therefore exports to many ACs like the UK.
 There have been many conflicts in oil rich countries.

+Speak Like a Geographer

-Natural Resources, Fossil Fuels, Non-Renewable, Consumption, Fracking, Environment, Mining, Deforestation, Food Security, Water Crisis, Commercial Fishing, Mechanisation, Sustainability, Demand and Supply Evaluation Conclusions Data analysis A pie chart is a circular chart that shows how data sets relate to one another.
-Advantages : summarize a large data set in visual form and be visually simpler than other types of graphs.
-Disadvantages : If too many pieces of data are used, pie chart becomes less effective.
+Natural Resources, Fossil Fuels, Non-Renewable, Consumption, Fracking, Environment, Mining, Deforestation, Food Security, Water Crisis, Commercial Fishing, Mechanisation, Sustainability, Demand and Supply

+Fieldwork

+Skills

+A pie chart is a circular chart that shows how data sets relate to one another.

+Advantages: summarize a large data set in visual form and be visually simpler than other types of graphs.

+Disadvantages:

+If too many pieces of data are used, pie chart becomes less effective.